ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-styles.md

 * **Managing the HTML representation** by changing the image type from inline to block and vice versa.
 Applying a style may change the type of the image, depending on the configuration of the style.

 <info-box>
 	The actual styling of the images is the integrator's job.
-CKEditor 5 WYSIWYG editor comes with some default styles, but they will only be applied to the images inside the editor.
+CKEditor&nbsp;5 WYSIWYG editor comes with some default styles, but they will only be applied to the images inside the editor.
 The integrator needs to style them appropriately on the target pages.

 	You can find the source of the default styles applied by the editor here: [`ckeditor5-image/theme/imagestyle.css`](https://github.com/ckeditor/ckeditor5/blob/master/packages/ckeditor5-image/theme/imagestyle.css).